Start Your Business With the Vehicle of Your Choice!

 - Needs a CDL

-If you have any questions about how to enter the trucking industry as an independent hotshot trucker or an owner operator, don’t hesitate to give Motor Carrier HQ a call!
+If you have any questions about how to enter the trucking industry as an independent owner operator, expediter or hotshot driver don’t hesitate to give Motor Carrier HQ a call!
 We can work with you to create a customized plan that works just for you to get your new company on the road.

-Hotshot truckers haul time-sensitive loads using a medium or large-sized truck and trailer that’s not a semi-truck.
-They have a lot of freedom to choose which loads to haul based on their truck.
-Some hotshot truckers may not even need a CDL depending on the weight of their truck and trailer and where they are hauling.
+Expeditors haul time-sensitive loads using a medium or large-sized vehicles with or without a trailer.
+They have a lot of freedom to choose which loads to haul based on their vehicle.
+Some vehicles set ups may not even need a CDL depending on the weight of their vehicle and trailer and where they are hauling.

-Whether you’re new to the trucking industry or are a trained veteran, you may find it easier to become a hotshot trucker than an owner operator.
-Some perks of being a hotshot trucker include:
+Whether you’re new to the trucking industry or are a trained veteran, you may find it easier to become an owner operator of a smaller set up.
+Some perks include:

 - Become your own boss